pkamenickova/nginx_http_authnz_pam_module/README.md

 	authnz_pam_expired_redirect_url "https://auth.example.test/reset_password";
     }

 If you want to use PAM module as an authentication/authorization provider for Basic authentication try this:

     location /test2 {
+        authnz_pam on;
+        authnz_pam_service random-svc;
+        authnz_pam_basic_fallback on;
+        authnz_pam_name "Basic realm=PAM";
+    }

+You can also use Basic authentication as a fallback in case of previous authentication module failure:

+    location /test3 {
         satisfy any;

+	#configuration directives of authentication module (e.g. Kerberos)
+        auth_gss on;
+        auth_gss_keytab /etc/http.keytab;
+        auth_gss_realm EXAMPLE.TEST;
+        auth_gss_service_name HTTP/test.example.test;

+	#configuration directives of PAM module - Basic fallback (authn and authz)
         authnz_pam on;
         authnz_pam_service random-svc;
         authnz_pam_basic_fallback on;
         authnz_pam_name "Basic realm=PAM";
     }

-(The "satisfy any" directive does not make much sense for now (because if previous authn module succeeds then PAM module is not called), but I'm working on solution.)
+This configuration does not make much sense for now - because if previous authn module succeeds then PAM module is not called and authorization is not done - but I'm working on the solution.

 Now you have to create PAM service configuration file (in this case /etc/pam.d/random-svc) and specify which PAM modules will be used.
 For example to authenticate/authorize throught SSSD use following lines: